130-140 Church Street,

 The Empire Theatre & Opera House opened on 4th July 1895 and was designed in an Italian Renaissance style by Manchester architect John Dent Harker.
 In 1900 it became the Hippodrome Theatre and presented a circus.
 A raked floor was added in 1910 and it became a cine/variety theatre, seating 2,500.
 Extensive alterations were carried out in 1923 to the plans of architect Halstead Best.
 It was taken over by Associated British Cinemas(ABC) in April 1929, and the seating capacity was increased to 2,820.
 The proscenium was 32ft wide, the stage 25ft deep and there were eight dressing rooms.
 It was equipped with a Western Electric(WE) sound system.
 Plans were proposed to rebuild the Hippodrome Theatre in 1939, but the outbreak of World War II halted this.
 The Hippodrome Theatre closed in 1960.

 Much of the old theatre was demolished, except the outer walls and the new ABC Theatre was rebuilt in the shell of the old.
 The ABC Theatre opened on 31st May 1963 with the summer season stage show “Holiday Carnival” starring Cliff Richard and the Shadows.
 It was designed by architect C. ‘Jack’ Foster with seating for 1,934 in stalls and circle, it was a very modern theatre with gold seats and tabs.
 It was used for stage shows during the summer months, with films and concerts during the winter seasons.
 It was permanently wired up for TV transmissions and during the 1960’s ABC Weekend Television transmitted their ‘Blackpool Night Out’ shows from the ABC.
 The popular summer shows starred the likes of Frank Ifield, Morecambe & Wise, Cilla Black, Tommy Steele and Englebert Humperdink.
-The Beatles also played in concert here in 1963.
+The Beatles also played in concert here on 7th & 14th July 1963.
 It was one of the few theatres in Britain to have a permanent revolving stage.